aduranil/django-channels-react-hooks-multiplayer/README.md

 Dont post. - Nothing happens to you.
 Defense against Go Live and sarcastic comments.

-If you don't move during a game, you automatically lose 5 followers or remain at 0.
+If you don't move during a game, you automatically lose 5 followers.
+You lose an additional 10 followers if anyone leaves a mean comment while you do nothing.